 Adding fresh summer cherries to a flaky homemade butter pie crust makes hand pies a sweet treat and a great alternative to making a big pie.
 Honestly, they are just fun to make; I like crimping the dough to make the pretty edge.

-And if you love cherries, you will love this old-fashioned Cherry Pandowdy or this Cherry Upside Down Cake with Apricots.
-It's the tastiest way to use stone fruit.
-And why not serve a scoop of this Cherry Chocolate Chip Ice Cream with a handpie?
+And if you love cherries, you will love these three old-fashioned desserts for Cherry Pandowdy, Cherry Dump Cake and this Cherry Upside Down Cake with Apricots.
+It’s the tastiest way to use stone fruit.

 If you love handpies you will probably love these Puff Pastry Fruit Tarts too!
 They are super simple to make and taste amazing when you use your favorite fruit.